candu/blog-old/source/_posts/2012-10-02-welcome-to-quantified-savagery.markdown

   or books that provide context, but I'll try to summarize the relevant parts.
 - <a href="/blog/categories/technical/" class="category">Technical</a>:
-  expect to see code, statistical analysis, LaTeX'd formulae, links to [Github](https://github.com/candu) repos, and algorithm descriptions.
+  expect to see code, statistical analysis, $ \LaTeX $ formulae, links to [Github](https://github.com/candu) repos, and algorithm descriptions.
 I'll assume familiarity with programming and mathematics, or at least a willingness to learn.